sapphiredev/framework/README.md

 ## Description

-Sapphire is a Discord bot framework built on top of [discord.js](https://github.com/discordjs/discord.js) for advance and amazing bots.
+Sapphire is a Discord bot framework built on top of [discord.js] for advanced and amazing bots.

 **Much of the code in this repository is inspired and based on the ideas from [klasa].**